datagone/vscode-stryker-mutator/README.md

   - Command Pallette (✔️)
 - [♻️ Deprecated, please use `Stryker.NET: Trigger mutation tests on solution` instead]<br><del>`Stryker.NET: Trigger mutation tests on workspace`: Will run Stryker to mutate all files.
 Available, with a disclaimer (✔️), from the:
   - Command Pallette (✔️)</del>
-- `Stryker.NET: Create Stryker.NET configuration file`: Will create a default stryker configuration file based on the `.sln`.
+- `Stryker.NET: Create Stryker.NET configuration file`: Will create a default stryker configuration file in the chosen folder.
 Available from the:
   - Command Pallette (✔️)
 - `Stryker.NET: Install Stryker.NET Tool`: Will install the latest version of stryker dotnet tool.
 It will use the settings to determine the Global or Local Installation (❌).
 Available from the:
   - Command Pallette (✔️)